AKSW/LSQ/README-NEW.md

 ### Benchmarking queries
+Conceptually, setting up a benchmark requires the following three simple steps:

+* Create a benchmark configuration
+* Create a benchmark run
+* Start or continue a benchmark run

+Benchmark configurations and runs are small RDF documents.
+The LSQ tool provides intuitive commands that make it particularly easy to set them up.
+The benchmark configuration contains the URL of the endpoint used for benchmarking and static information, such as the number of triples in the endpoint.
+A configuration also includes a timestamp for when it was created.
+If the number of triples changed it is recommended to create a new configuration.

 An LSQ benchmark run is an experiment that yields observations.
 The identity of an experiment is defined by three attributes
 * an Id of the agent that launches it